gntlmnoffice/archlinux-guide/README.md

 ### Post installation

 #### Connect to wifi by default
 - Run `wifi-menu` and create a profile.
-Name it something memorable like **default**
+Name it something memorable like **home**
-- Run `netctl enable profile_name` and next time you boot it should connect to the wifi automatically.
+- Run `netctl enable <name-of-your-profile>` and next time you boot it should connect to the wifi automatically.

 #### Add user
 - Run `useradd -m -g group_name user_name` to add a user.